Luuka16/Master-Thesis-CSS/README.md

-Code used for the Master's thesis
+Code used for the Master's thesis "Parties Apart"